Marta44/Stroll-Brighton/README.md

 ## Overview

-> This is an interactive front-end site that allows users to search for locations, activities and what to do in the city of Brighton UK.
-What makes this project different from many other websites is the possibility to address me enquires through a contact form and have a local tourist guide which can give you information and suggestions.
+> This is an interactive front-end site that allows users to search for locations, activities and things to do in the city of Brighton (UK).
+What makes this project different from many other websites is the possibility to contact me with enquires regarding the creation of a personalized tour.
+The personalized tour can be one of three categories: art, nature or fun.
+They can also contact me if they need suggestions or information.
 It is designed to be responsive on all devices (desktop screens, tablets and smartphones) with the awareness that a mobile phone will be the main users choice to browse this website.
 ---

 ## User Stories

-- "I want to get in touch with a local person who can welcome and guide me in the city".
+- "I want to get in touch with a local person who can guide me around the city".
-- "I want to use a map that autocomplete the names of the places I am looking for".
+- "I want to use a map that auto completes the names of the places I am looking for".
 - "I want to use a map which allows me to browse places by category".
-- "I want to see a map which provides relevant attractions and cultural places to visit".
+- "I want to see a map which displays relevant attractions and cultural places to visit".
-- "I want to use a map which shows me with a marker and a label the location of the place I was looking for".
+- "I want to use a map which displays me the location of the place I am searching for with a label and a marker".
-- "I want to use my mobile phone to consult this website while I am strolling around the city".
+- "I want to access this website using my mobile phone while I am strolling around the city".
-- "I want to join a social media community in Brighton where I can meet people or share my pictures".
+- "I want to join a social media community in Brighton on Facebook and/or Instagram where I can meet people and share my pictures".
+- "I want to be able to contact Marta via GitHub profile and/or LinkedIn profile".

 ### First time visitor goals

 - I expect to navigate the website easily with a user friendly navigation bar.
 - I expect to interact with a map which guides me in the city.
-- I expect to find relevant information, curiosities and contents about the main attractions of Brighton.
+- I expect to find relevant information and contents about the main attractions of Brighton.

 ### Returning visitor goals

 - I want to look for a specific place using the search box.
-- I want to consult the map by place type, watch the photo of the place, name and vicinity to plan my visit.
+- I want to use the place type category facility of the map to plan my visit and refine my searches.
 - I want to locate the social media links to join Brighton groups or get in touch with a local guide (Marta Marassi).
-- I want to address my enquires to Marta Marassi through a contact form.
+- I want to contact Marta Marassi directly filling a contact form and send an email.

 ### Frequent visitor goals

 - I want to use this website to discover new places, attractions and activities.
+- I want to become an active part of the "Stroll Brighton" community by utilizing the social media.
-- I want to rely on a local person who can give me assistance or ideas about what to do in the city.
+- I want to rely on a local person who can give me assistance or ideas about things to do in the city.
+- I want to develop a professional relationship with Marta Marassi.

 ## Site owner goals

 - I want to use the map as a regular user to explore and find new places in Brighton.
 - I want to be contacted through a contact form to my personal email address, be able to guide tourists and give them suggestions.
+- I want to develop a "Stroll Brighton" community.

 ## User Experience (UX)

 ### The target audience of this website

+- A large demographic range of individuals:
+- non Brighton residents.
+- local residents.
+- international tourists.
-- A large demographic range of individuals both local and international tourists.
-The attractions displayed are heterogeneous to diversify the offer and please different age brackets.
+- The attractions displayed are heterogeneous to diversify the offer and please different age brackets.

 ### Users of this site are looking for

-- A local personal guide who can give them advices and hints about Brighton.
+- A personal guide to give them relevant suggestions and advices about Brighton.
+- A website where they can search and find places using an interactive map.
-- A website where they can find suggested locations but also discover their own favorite ones.
+- A website where they can find tips and suggestions about what to visit.

 ## 1. Strategy

 ### The business goals of this website

 - Showcase the main attractions of Brighton divided into four categories: art sites, outdoor places(mainly parks), cafés and amusement parks.
+- Provide in the tip section links to local businesses and attractions websites.
-- Be contacted by users and, as I studied art and I am passionate about it, guide them to visit cultural places and art sites in the city.
+- Be contactable to users.
+Having studied art I wish to guide them to visit cultural places and art sites in the city.

 ### The customer goals

-- Discover and walk to new places in Brighton reading Marta's favorites.
+- Discover new places in Brighton using "My Tips" section.
-- Read some interesting contents and curiosities about the city.
+- Read interesting content about the city.
-- Have someone local who they can rely on and ask information.
+- Be able to contact someone local (Marta) to ask for information.
 - Be guided by a map but also be able to discover their own favorite places.

 ## 2. Scope

-The scope of this project is to guide users at the discovery of the city of Brighton and keep them engaged using a map or getting in touch with me.
+The scope of this project is to guide users at the discovery of the city of Brighton and keep them engaged using an interactive map or getting in touch with me.
 Following a Minimal Viable Product (MVP) scheme this website wants to accomplish:

 - Clarity.
 - Usability.
 - Respect users expectations and confidence.
-- Design appeal that invokes the pastel colours of the city of Brighton.
+- Appealing design that invokes the pastel colours of the city of Brighton.

 ## 3. Structure